Singer Emeli Sande wins big at predictable BRIT awards

-LONDON Scottish singer Emeli Sande won the coveted best album honour at the BRIT Awards on Wednesday for "Our Version of Events", confirming her status as favourite going into British pop's big night of the year.
+LONDON Scottish singer Emeli Sande won the coveted best album honor at the BRIT Awards on Wednesday for "Our Version of Events", confirming her status as favorite going into British pop's big night of the year.

 The 25-year-old, who received a major boost by appearing at the Olympics opening and closing ceremonies last summer, also picked up the best British female artist on a night of few surprises in terms of winners and on-stage antics.